mabq/arch-base/README.md

    - Optionally, securely erase disk data by writing zeros on the entire disk:

-     > You will need to do this to remove all lvm (if it exist).
+     > You will need to do this to remove all LVM data (if it exist).

      ```bash
      # For SSDs (super fast):